I'm delighted with your interest in the University Honors College at Duquesne.

 Any student who matriculated after the first semester of his or her freshman year and is interested in the Honors College should make an appointment with the Honors College Director.

 We expect honors students to embody these pillars by asking deeper, more profound questions in their academic work.

 Opportunities for Growth

 Honors College students gain unique, tangible opportunities to merger their professional goals with creative work in the humanities and liberal arts.
-Regardless of major, you will delve even deeper into literature, history, philosophy, theology, music, arts and other humanities fields.
+Regardless of your major, you will delve deeper into literature, history, philosophy, theology, music, arts and other humanities fields.